IMXNOOBX/cs2-external-esp/README.md

 # 🎡 CS2 External ESP

-Simple external esp using an overlay to render a box on top of cs2 highlighting your enemies and teammates including their health.
-It now uses gdi overlay to render esp boxes, if you want to check out discord overlay rendering check [discord-overlay-esp](https://github.com/IMXNOOBX/cs2-external-esp/tree/discord-overlay)
+Simple external esp using gdi overlay to render esp boxes on top of cs2 highlighting your enemies and teammates including their health, name and health number.
+If you want to check out discord overlay rendering check [discord-overlay-esp](https://github.com/IMXNOOBX/cs2-external-esp/tree/discord-overlay)

 ## Video Showcase

 [![Cs2ESP](https://cdn.discordapp.com/attachments/903283950267564094/1148569148318822461/image.png)](https://youtu.be/SV_lddIxQ5w)
 ## 🌳 Simple Use

+* Releases have been removed in order to be allowed in unknowncheats so the binaries are published there
-1. Go to the [**releases**](https://github.com/IMXNOOBX/cs2-external-esp/releases) tab.
+1. Go to unknwoncheats post [**cs2-external-esp**](https://www.unknowncheats.me/forum/counter-strike-2-a/600259-cs2-external-esp.html)
-2. Find the latest release and download it
+2. Click on the binary file you want to download and download it.
 3. Open the binary file and cs2 (doesnt matter which one goes first)

 ## 📘 Developer Instructions